 Additionally, before doing your next load of laundry (especially if you will be washing whites or light colors), you can run your washing machine through one cold wash cycle without clothes to flush out any discolored water that may be present in your washing machine or the line feeding your washing machine.

-Overall, however, it is safe to use and flush your toilet during daytime flushing, even on your scheduled flushing day.
+It is generally safe to use and flush your toilet during daytime flushing, even on your scheduled flushing day.
 If you flush your toilet and see discolored water, continue to use and flush your toilet throughout the day as needed.
-Once the water settles in the main (which may take some time), you will eventually draw clear water into your household plumbing again, and the discolored water will clear from your toilet.
+Once the water settles in the main (which may take some time), you will eventually draw clear water into your household plumbing again and the discolored water will clear from your toilet.

-Yes, discolored water is safe to drink and to use, just displeasing to look at.
-The water is treated with chlorine, which keeps the water safe and is still present in the water even if it is discolored.
+Yes, discolored water is safe to drink and to use, just displeasing to see.
+The water is treated with chlorine which keeps the water safe and remains in the water even if discolored.

 We recommend that you store some water a day or so ahead of time so that you have some available for drinking and cooking during your scheduled flushing time.

 Water main flushing is a process that is performed nationally.
 Our water distribution system is older and has unlined cast iron pipes.
 Water flowing through the iron pipes leads to rust build-up in the pipes; this is in addition to the build-up of sediment and minerals that naturally occur in the water.